 Chicago Manual of Style (CMOS) Online (Note: Turabian and Chicago are the same style.)
 A copy of CMOS (17th ed.; 2017) is available on reserve in the library.

 - For biblical studies, The SBL Handbook of Style (2nd ed.; 2014) is also a helpful resource.
-You may view/download the Supplement, or consult the full edition that is available on reserve in the library.
+You may view/download the Student Supplement, or consult the full edition that is available on reserve in the library.

 - Library Floor Plan

 For more information, please contact us and Jordan Senécal (Library Director) or Heather Okrafka (Library Assistant) will be pleased to assist you.

 If you notice any issues or errors on this page, or if you would like to make a suggestion, please contact us and let us know.